Cohort intelligence —

 Try it

 Cohort intelligence is exposed via REST API and as an MCP server.
-The simplest entry point is the MCP tool — install once, wired into Claude or Cursor:
+The simplest entry point is the MCP tool — install once, wired into Claude, Cursor, or any MCP-aware agent:

 pip install chartlibrary-mcpFrom any MCP-aware agent: